-- i.
-Beyond the introduction and closure, each lesson includes some form of teacher input, teacher modeling, guided practice, assessment(s)/evaluation(s), guided questions, and other regular checks for understanding.
+- Beyond the introduction and closure, each lesson includes some form of teacher input, teacher modeling, guided practice, assessment(s)/evaluation(s), guided questions, and other regular checks for understanding.
 The order and repetition of each of these components vary based on the discipline and the type of lesson design used.
-Label each component as they are addressed in the lesson plan. - ii.
-Teacher Input (Estimated Time:): - 1.
-The teacher plans to connect to prior knowledge and to deliver new knowledge (e.g., direct instruction (lecture), video, discussion, etc.). - iii.
-Modeling (Estimated Time:): - 1.
+Label each component as they are addressed in the lesson plan. - Teacher Input (Estimated Time:): - 1.
+The teacher plans to connect to prior knowledge and to deliver new knowledge (e.g., direct instruction (lecture), video, discussion, etc.). - Modeling (Estimated Time:): - 1.
 Demonstrate any new skills students will practice in the guided and/or independent practice part of the lesson.
-This may be integrated with the "Teacher Input" section. - iv.
-Guided Practice (Estimated Time:): - 1.
-When giving a student an activity and/or assessment, work through a part of it with the students.
+This may be integrated with the "Teacher Input" section. - Guided Practice (Estimated Time:): - When giving a student an activity and/or assessment, work through a part of it with the students.
 Model and explain expectations.
-Provide time to work independently as appropriate (When teaching the lesson, remember to debrief students on what they learned.) - v.
-Assessment/Evaluation Procedures (Estimated Time:): - 1.
+Provide time to work independently as appropriate (When teaching the lesson, remember to debrief students on what they learned.) - Assessment/Evaluation Procedures (Estimated Time:): - 1.
 Assessments can take many forms (e.g., discussions, activities, written work, projects, etc.) Provide the step-by-step procedures and instructions for formative and/or summative assessment(s) for this lesson. - 2.
 Assessments are directly tied to and reflect the learning objectives and TEKS.
-Be sure to that the assessment(s) will help the students' retention of content. - vi.
-Checking for Understanding - 1.
+Be sure to that the assessment(s) will help the students' retention of content. - Checking for Understanding - 1.
 Teachers must plan to check for understanding throughout the lesson.
 This can be done using several strategies, including guiding questions.
-For each part of the lesson, identify how you plan to check for understanding. - 2.
+For each part of the lesson, identify how you plan to check for understanding.
 Do NOT assume that the reader of your lesson plan will know when a given procedure is a check for understanding.
-Label this in your procedures!

-d.
-5E Learning Cycle Format for Science Lessons:

-- i.
-Engage - 1.
+Label this in your procedures! - 5E Learning Cycle Format for Science Lessons: - 1.
+Engage - a.
 Sometimes this is called the "hook", "mind capture", or "anticipatory set" and is used to grab the student's attention.
-Describe exactly what you are going to do or say to the students to put them in a receptive frame of mind. - 2.
-Purpose of the Engage is to: - a.
-Focus the student's attention on the lesson - b.
-Create an organizing of the framework for the ideas, principles, or information that is to follow - c.
-Refer to prior learning - ii.
-Explore - 1.
-What inquiry-based, hands-on activity will you provide students which allow them to begin constructing concepts and developing skills? - 2.
+Describe exactly what you are going to do or say to the students to put them in a receptive frame of mind. - b.
+Purpose of the Engage is to: - c.
+Focus the student's attention on the lesson - d.
+Create an organizing of the framework for the ideas, principles, or information that is to follow - e.
+Refer to prior learning - 2.
+Explore - a.
+What inquiry-based, hands-on activity will you provide students which allow them to begin constructing concepts and developing skills? - b.
 Teacher Modeling: What information will the teacher share (without providing the concept) to assist students in the investigation?
-What instructions will students need to safely complete the investigation? - 3.
+What instructions will students need to safely complete the investigation? - c.
 Guided Practice: What will students do to develop understanding of a concept?
-What data will students be collecting and analyzing? - 4.
-Checking for Understanding: What questions will the teacher ask while students are investigating to guide them to understanding the concept? - iii.
-Explain - 1.
-How will students be encouraged to share their ideas once the investigation is complete? - 2.
-How will the teacher clarify any misconceptions or misunderstandings? - 3.
-Checking for Understanding: What questions will the teacher ask to determine student understanding? - 4.
-Teaching: Input The teacher clarifies any misunderstandings the students may have.
+What data will students be collecting and analyzing? - d.
+Checking for Understanding: What questions will the teacher ask while students are investigating to guide them to understanding the concept?